Under the CFC / PAS Program, certain family members can be hired as paid caregivers.

 To participate in the self-directed portion of the program, participants must be capable of directing their own care, or have a Personal Representative (other than their Personal Assistant) who can direct the care on their behalf.

-Montana Medicaid Income Limits - for 2018, single applicants have an income limit of 100% of the Federal Benefit Rate / Supplemental Security Income, which is equal to $771 / month.
-Married couples, with both spouses as applicants, can have income up to $1,157 / month.
+Montana Medicaid Income Limits – for 2022, single applicants have an income limit of 100% of the Federal Benefit Rate / Supplemental Security Income, which is equal to $841 / month.
+Married couples, with both spouses as applicants, can have income up to $1,261 / month.
 Alternatively, Montana also offers a Medically Needy option for persons whose income is higher than the limits provided above, given they have high, monthly, medical expenses that consume the majority of their incomes.
-Married Medicaid applicants over the above income limit can also become eligible by allocating some of their income to their spouses, provided the spouses are not also seeking Medicaid help.
-Under certain circumstances, income up to $3,161 / month can be allocated to the non-applicant spouse (also called a community spouse or well spouse).

 This is called the Monthly Maintenance Needs Allowance or MMNA and is intended to prevent the community spouse from becoming impoverished.